SUSSBIA/fabric-onboarding-experience/README.md

 The Fabric Sandbox Workspace is where the hands-on work happens.

-## Public repo safety

-This repo is intended to be safe for learner-facing use.

-Do not place the following in this public repo:

-* Direct Fabric workspace links
-* Direct report links
-* Direct semantic model links
-* Direct Lakehouse links
-* Internal SharePoint or Teams links
-* Confidential institutional data
-* Restricted institutional data
-* Student personal data
-* Staff personal data
-* Financial records
-* Donor records
-* Operational production data
-* Secrets, tokens, credentials, or connection strings

-Use generic Microsoft Fabric access instructions where needed:
+## Accessing Fabric artefacts

+This repo does not contain direct links to internal Fabric workspaces, reports, semantic models, Lakehouses, or other internal artefacts.

+To access Microsoft Fabric:

 ```text
 https://app.fabric.microsoft.com/
 ```

+Sign in using your University account and follow the instructions in the relevant onboarding section or sandbox experiment.

-Actual workspace and artefact links should be shared through internal BIA onboarding channels.
+For hands-on activities, learners will use the assigned Fabric Sandbox Workspace.
+The specific workspace and artefact access details will be provided through internal BIA onboarding channels.

+If you cannot find the assigned workspace or artefact, check with the workspace owner or BIA contact.

 ## Workspace operating principle